Sciatica: Definition, Symptoms, and Treatment Solutions

-Makari Wellness: Holistic Sciatica Treatments San Diego Acupuncture
+Makari Wellness: Holistic Approach in Treating Sciatica Symptoms

 As a certified acupuncturist, Mike Woodworth from Makari Wellness knows how important it is not to focus on the affected body area (sciatic nerve) only but to treat the root of the condition.
 Therefore, he believes in the power of integrative medicine that has a positive impact on a person’s health, mind, spirit, and emotions.